david-yu/vagrant-docker-ee-ubuntu/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

-## Create files in project to store environment variables with custom values for use by Vagrant
+## Create files in the root of project to store environment variables with custom values for use by Vagrant
 ```
-ee_url
 ucp_username
 ucp_password
 ```